Cycles in the de Rham cohomology of abelian varieties over number fields: A strengthening of the result of Bost and its application

 \begin{para} Let $\cF$ be an involutive subbundle of the tangent bundle $T_X$ of $X$.
-We only focus on the case when $\hat{V}$ is the formal leaf of $\cF$ passing through $P$.
+We only focus on the case when $\widehat{V}$ is the formal leaf of $\cF$ passing through $P$.
 We may spread out $\cF$ and $X$ and assume that they are defined over $\cO_K[1/n]$ for some integer $n$.
-Let $M_{good}$ be the set of finite places $v$ of $K$ such that $\text{char } k_v\nmid n$ and that $\cF\otimes k_v$ is stable under $p$-th power map of derivatives.
-Let $\alpha$ be the density of bad places:
+For a finite place $v$ with residue characteristic $p_v\nmid n$, the tangent bundle $T_{X_{k_v}}$ can be identified with the sheaf of derivations.
+Given a derivation $D$, then its $p_v$-th iterate $D^{p_v}$ is still a derivation; the map $D\mapsto D^{p_v}$ is called the \emph{$p_v$-th power map}.
+Let $M_{good}$ be the set of finite places $v$ of $K$ such that $\text{char } (k_v)\nmid n$ and that $\cF\otimes k_v$ is stable under $p_v$-th power map of derivations.
+Let $\alpha$ be the \emph{arithmetic density} of bad places:

 \end{para}